Health and Safety

 - Inform your neighbors about the festivities well in advance.

 - Keep the noise down.
 The number one reason why police are called to a party is because of noise.

 Food and Nutrition

 Dining on Campus

 Just because you no longer live on campus doesn't mean you can't eat on campus!
-In addition to multiple retail dining options, there are are two dining commons--Miller Dining Commons and Rendezvous Dining Pavilion--that feature their own unique atmosphere and different daily menus.
+In addition to multiple retail dining options, there are are two dining commons - Miller Dining Commons and Rendezvous Dining Pavilion - that feature their own unique atmosphere and different daily menus.
 Commuter Meal Plans are available.

 The Office of Health Advancement provides nutrition services for all students taking seven or more credits.
-Individual services can be provided by a registered dietitian and licensed nutritionist.
+Individual services can be provided with a registered dietitian and licensed nutritionist.
 If you are taking less than seven credits and choose to pay the Student Health Service fee for the semester, nutrition services may be utilized as well.